Command the Cloud

 +-------------------------+-----------------+--------------------------+

-We want to connect the VM to our local private network, so pick the network with the suffix -private.
+We want to connect the VM to our local private network, so pick the network named after the project we are currently in.
 However, in order to access our VM from outside the private network we will need to create and allocated a floating IP form the Public-Network, so keep that network in mind too.

 Finally lets double check our public key name.